 Given the massive popularity of SVOD platforms, you may be wondering…

 Can SVOD replace cable TV?

 Some of the most popular video streaming OTT platforms monetize their on-demand content using SVOD.
-JustWatch, an international streaming guide, measures interest in SVOD services in over 100 countries.
-Here we can see their streaming performance review for Q2 of 2022 in the US:
+Here are the major players:

-- Hulu: With a 10% share in the US market,, this platform provides TV shows, movies, and live TV as well.
+- Hulu: With an 11% share in the US market, this platform provides TV shows, movies, and live TV as well.